 Turning The Bull

-monument depicting the legendary hero William
+monument depicting the legendary hero

-de Rule saving King Robert
+de Rule

-the Bruce by turning a bull in mid
+by turning a bull in mid charge.

 William